-Both methods may be run, similar to the Horwitz paper, at 25 mL/min, however it could be shown that slower flow rates will result in an improved separation.
+Both methods may be run, similar to the Horwitz paper, at 25 mL/min, however it could be shown that slower flow rates may result in improved separation.

 Fig. 18 shows a LN2/TK221/LN2/LN based method, including one sequential separation step $(LN2 \Rightarrow LN)$.
 The development of this method for 500 mg Yb targets is currently being finalized.